East Coast Podiatry

 • Foot alignment – typically flatfoot condition

-Treatment of significant bow legs often involves close monitoring of the child with the use of lower limb braces, ankle-foot orthotics or customized orthotic devices, footwear modifications, and physical therapy.
+The management of bow legs often involves close monitoring of the child with the use of lower limb braces, ankle-foot orthotics or customized orthotic devices, footwear modifications, and physical therapy.
 If the condition is severe or still present when the child is older or in adolescence, then surgery may be required to correct the abnormal bone alignment.

 See Our Podiatrist Today